Vindair/CP317-W2018-G3/documents/Subby-Design.md

   * Subby will not share data with any third party entities, including marketing organizations
   * Subby will not send unsolicited marketing material and advertisements
   * Subby will collect and store all User provided information:
-     * Account Information: Information requested during the In the Sign Up stage such as, user’s name, username, date of birth and  email address.
+    * Account Information: Information requested during the Sign Up stage, such as user’s name, username, date of birth and  email address.
     * Profile Information: A User’s profile description, phone number, profile picture and other profile information.
     * Listing Information: A listing’s address, price, features, pictures, and reviews.
     * Communication Forms: Information sent by a sublet seeker to a leasee through a listing communication form.
   * Information that will be automatically collected and stored:
     * Log Data: Datetime of all data updates and creation, including account creation and destruction, website access, and listing edits.
     * Cookies: Subby will use (persistent and session) cookies for User recognition and personalization purposes.
   * For more Subby privacy and secuirty policies and regulations, refer to Subby's [Terms and Conditions Policy](https://rawgit.com/Kuresov/CP317-W2018-G3/master/documents/Terms&Conditions.md)

 ### 4.1.5.
 Control Flow
 *	Data will transmit between client and PostgreSQL database.
-Client interacts with the PostgreSQL database using PHP Data Objects (PDO) API.
+Client interacts with the PostgreSQL database using [PHP Data Objects (PDO)](http://php.net/manual/en/book.pdo.php) API.
 It allows performing the common database operations in PHP such as creating new tables, inserting data, updating data, querying data, deleting data and so on.
-Once the connection is established successfully, client will directly send qury to database and database will respond corresponding answers to client.
+Once the connection is established successfully, client will directly send query to database and database will respond corresponding answers to client.

 ## 4.2 Project Deployment